Skip to main content

 We now demonstrate how to join data from two different remote databases.
 For this example, we continue to use the PostgreSQL table with airports information, but we add a MySQL table with trips data.

-First, you must add credentials in RAW to both systems.
+First, you must add credentials to both systems.

 Let's assume there is a trips table in MySQL with a destination column, and the airports table in PostgreSQL with an `iata_faa`` column.
 If so, you can join these tables based on these columns.
 Here's an example SQL query: